-Since a sponsor has such a significant role to play in the development of confirmation candidate it is important that this person be one who is a living example of faith, one whose actions reflect the actions of Jesus.
+Since a sponsor has such a significant role to play in the development of a confirmation candidate it is important that this person be one who is a living example of faith, one whose actions reflect the actions of Jesus.
 A confirmation sponsor offers support and encouragement during the confirmation preparation process.
-Sponsors need not be of the same gender as the candidate.

 How do I choose a sponsor?

 Think carefully about someone you know who meets the criteria above.
 The Church encourages us to consider our godparents as sponsors for confirmation.
 Confirmation’s strong connection to baptism makes one’s godparent to be a natural choice if this person meets the requirements above.
 If you do not know someone who meets the criteria above or they are not able to sponsor you then discuss your options with the confirmation coordinator at your parish to see if they can find someone suitable.
 Often members of the parish will volunteer for those who are unable to find a suitable sponsor.